 If we were to ask how FinTech started, then the answer is it all started with Giovanni Caselli’s invention pantelegraph.
 This is one of the most significant parts of the financial invention which is considered as an inflection point in the world of globalization.

 FinTech, on the other hand, began to grow in 2008, following the global financial crisis.
 Though there was fearfulness of bank fraud, the general population sought to disassociate themselves from centralized financial organizations.
 All this is because of the rising frauds in the finance sector.
 That’s where IT solutions came in handy: following the collapse, a slew of financial sector firms sprung up, offering people services.
+The implementation of fintech can offer automation, security, innovation, storage facility and what not.
 There was FinTech as a financial technology for banking sectors and sub-sectors were introduced.
 The World Economic Forum came into the light and suggested a few ways of making the best user of FinTech

 - You must deliberately define the ethical use of data, using parameters for players in the financial system to utilize consumer data for business reasons.